Comprehensive metabolic panel

 - Total protein: 6.3 to 7.9 g/dL

-**Note: Normal or ?healthy? values for creatinine can vary with age.
+Note: Normal or healthy values for glucose and creatinine can vary with age.
 Normal value ranges for all tests may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 Key to abbreviations: